delight-im/Knowledge/Health.md

  * Underarm hair does not cause you to sweat more, but it provides the bacteria with a bigger target, possibly resulting in stronger odor.
  * It's not fresh sweat that smells, but older sweat where the bacteria start to cause more and more odor.
  * If you have shingles (herpes zoster), see a doctor within 48-72 hours, who will usually give you aciclovir (and paracetamol).
+ * "Sensations (information delivered by organs like our eyes) can be distinct from perceptions (ideas about sensations formed by our brains)."
+(Jim Davies)
+ * "Just as blind people do not sense the color black, we do not sense anything at all in place of our lack of sensations for magnetic fields [unlike geese/birds] or ultraviolet light. [...]
+When you look at the scene in front of you, it has a boundary.
+Your visual field extends to each side only so far.
+If you spread your arms, and draw your hands back until they are no longer visible, [...] [t]his space does not look black.
+It does not look white.
+It just isn't."
+(Jim Davies)